 NEMO SCIENCE MUSEUM OFFERS GREAT EXPERIMENTAL SETUPS

 Nemo is a really nice “Do” museum.
-The objects in NEMO are often experimental setups in which the visitor can investigate a scientific phenomenon in the field of physics, chemistry, biology, and behavioral sciences.
-Experimentation makes young people enthusiastic about science and technology.
-The museum is located near Amsterdam Central Station, you can walk to it in no time.
-Nemo Science Museum has an amazing rooftop, it’s the highest city square in the Netherlands.
-Here you will find the open-air exhibition Energetica, a large outdoor terrace, and a restaurant: all with a beautiful view over the city of Amsterdam.
+Often, the objects in NEMO are experimental setups.
+Obviously by experimenting, the visitor can investigate scientific phenomenons in the field of physics, chemistry, biology, and behavioral sciences.
+The challenging possibilities for experimentation makes young people enthusiastic about science and technology.
+The museum is located near Amsterdam Central Station.
+From there you can walk to it in no time.
+Moreover, Nemo Science Museum has an amazing rooftop.
+It’s the highest city square in the Netherlands.
+Here you will find the open-air exhibition Energetica.
+Moreover there is a large outdoor terrace with a restaurant.
+Definitely, with the most beautiful view over the city of Amsterdam.

 ➔ Nemo Science Museum – Oosterdok 2, Amsterdam